 Spring in the garden at Croft

-Jonathan Kellett, our gardener in charge, reveals how him and his team care for the garden as it starts to spring to life:
+Jonathan Kellett, our Senior Gardener, reveals how him and his team care for the garden as it starts to spring to life.

 "Already we are seeing signs of life returning to the garden with frogs and toads already active in the pond and blackbirds and thrushes singing in the mornings.
 The bird feeders are amazingly busy with goldfinches, long-tailed tits, nuthatches and siskins filling up on fuel to get them through the cold weather."

 "Snowdrops are flowering and early daffs are coming through well, as are some of the 4000 tulips we put in a few years ago.
 Other spring bulbs to look out for are muscari, scilla, puschkinia and chionodoxa.
 All in all it should be a spectacular spring display."

 "At the moment we are working through the borders in the garden dividing and replanting some of the big clumps of herbaceous perennial plants such as rudbekias, helianthus and echinops.
 Every two or three years it is good practice to divide plants - they definitely benefit from the procedure and it means you get more plants to move around.
 We grow a lot of plants that are really good for butterflies and bees and we hope to have yet another good year for insects."